huggingface/hub-docs/docs/hub/spaces-secrets-scanner.md

     return result
 ```

-To prevent this isse, there is `Spaces Secrets Scanner` that scans for hard-coded secrets and opens a discussion (in case hard-coded secrets are found) about the exposed secrets & how to handle this problem.
+To prevent this issue, we run an automated bot (Spaces Secrets Scanner) that scans for hard-coded secrets and opens a discussion (in case hard-coded secrets are found) about the exposed secrets & how to handle this problem.

 <div class="flex justify-center">
 <img class="block dark:hidden" width="350" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/token-scanner-light.png"/>